BravingTheBacklog/bravingthebacklog.github.io/_posts/2020-01-11-top-10-ps4-games-in-my-backlog.md

 The Uncharted series follows protagonist Nathan Drake as he travels the world in search of treasure.
 With gameplay firmly in the action-adventure genre, each entry has garnered great reviews for its epic single-player campaign and storytelling.
-I'm heard the gameplay of the 2013 Tomb Raider reboot game is similar to Uncharted, so if that's true I'll probably really enjoy these games!
+I've heard the gameplay of the 2013 Tomb Raider reboot is similar to Uncharted, so if that's true I'll probably really enjoy these games!

 Since it's a compilation of the first 3 Uncharted games, Uncharted: The Nathan Drake Collection will probably take a bit to finish once I finally start it.